feugy/melodie/README.md

 - IntersectionObserver does not call the intersection entry when the position inside viewport is changing but the intersection doesn't.
   As a result, dropdown in the sheet will enter viewport during sheet animation, causing troubles positioning the menu

+- AC/DC was displayed as 2 different artists ('AC' and 'DC').
+This is an issue with ID3 tags: version 2.3 uses `/` as a separators for artists.
+  Overitting mp3 tags with 2.4 [solved the issue](https://github.com/Borewit/music-metadata/issues/432)

 musings on watch & diff

 - [x] on app load, trigger diff